rwdevlead/terraform-codespaces/labs/lab_11_using_multiple_providers_for_mulitple_regions/AWS/aws.md

 ### 2. Examine the Provider Configuration

 Notice how the provider blocks are configured in providers.tf:
-- The primary provider with an alias of "primary"
+- The primary provider with an alias of `primary`
-- The secondary provider with an alias of "secondary"
+- The secondary provider with an alias of `secondary`

 ### 3. Examine the Resource Configuration

 Look at how resources specify which provider to use:
 - `provider = aws.primary` for resources in the primary region
 - `provider = aws.secondary` for resources in the secondary region

+> Note: Feel free to change the values of the variables `primary_region` and `secondary_region` to your local regions.

 ### 4. Run Plan and Apply